younes-bd/NISTFramework/README.md

 <p align="center">
 Step 1: Access the incident report analysis template <br/>
-To access template for this course item, click the following link and select Use Template.
+To access template for this course item, click the following link and select Use Template. <br/>

-Link to template:
+Link to template:<br/>
 - Incident report analysis

 Link to supporting materials:
 - Applying the NIST CSF
 - Example of an incident report analysis